 The Corporation's operating revenues consist of earnings on loans and loan participation interests, fees and charges associated with both financing and servicing mortgages and loans, and other revenues that are received to cover the costs of raising capital.
-All other revenue, which is primarily investment income and grant revenue are considered non-operating.
+All other revenue, which is primarily earnings on investments and grant revenue are considered non-operating.
 Revenues are recognized when earned.